Preston-Landers/Prompt-Like-A-Pro/README.md

 across essentially the entire [context window](#context-window), the model has to consider more or less everything at once before emitting the first token of the response.
-This is how the LLM is able to perform such amazing feats like, for example, remembering precisely wha you asked for in that one brief sentence at the very beginning of a long prompt where you then pasted thousands of lines of Java debug logs.
+This is how the LLM is able to perform such amazing feats like, for example, remembering precisely what you asked for in that one brief sentence at the very beginning of a long prompt where you then pasted thousands of lines of Java debug logs.